USEPA/RAQSAPI/README.md

 -   [EPA Disclaimer](#epa-disclaimer)
 -   [Introduction](#introduction)
 -   [Installing RAQSAPI](#installing-raqsapi)
+    -   [Option 1: Installing the stable version from CRAN](#option-1-installing-the-stable-version-from-cran)
-    -   [Installing the development version of RAQSAPI](#installing-the-development-version-of-raqsapi)
+    -   [Option 2: Installing the development version of RAQSAPI](#option-2-installing-the-development-version-of-raqsapi)
 -   [Using The RAQSAPI library](#using-the-raqsapi-library)
     -   [Load RAQSAPI](#load-raqsapi)
     -   [Sign up and setting up user credentials with the RAQSAPI